 The Lake Rhodhiss WWTP staff continues to strive for perfection in the process of wastewater treatment, protection of our natural resources, and our environment.
 Though we realize that perfection is impossible, this gives an incentive and goal to try to achieve.
 Above all, we are committed and dedicated to the protection of our natural resources, which in this case are the Catawba River and the surrounding communities.
 The Lake Rhodhiss WWTP facilities are open to the public at all times and everyone is encouraged to visit and tour the facility for a better understanding of the process and operations.

 The North Carolina Department of the Environment and Natural Resources requires wastewater treatment facilities to file an annual report.
-You can view the report for 2009-10 by clicking here.
+You can view the report (up to date until July 2017) by clicking here.